Things To Do In Hereford In A Day

 Only stopping in Hereford for 24 hours?
 Want to make the most of your short stay in our lovely county?
 From mouth-watering menus at the town’s best eateries, to the best spots to whet your culture-vulture appetite, read on for some inspiration in how to cram as much Herefordshire goodness into your visit.

-Get your geek on
+Thing’s to do, get your geek on

 Now you’ve had a hearty brekky, you’re ready for some sight-seeing.
 Why not start your morning wandering down the picturesque Church Street, famous for its unique independent stores including interiors, haberdasheries and a cheesemonger, so be sure to pick up some local treats while you’re there.